serdaroquai/practise/README.md

 To delete an element from a BST,

-find the element to be deleted
+find the element to be deleted.
+In order to keep memory usage constant, iterate with previous and current pointers instead of using a stack.

 * element has no children: just remove it
 * element has one child, swap the child into elements place
 * element has two children:
   1. swap the next successor in elements place.
   2. since successor has no left branch, set successor.left = element.left
-  3. if sucessor is not immediate right branch of element, let elements parent.left = element.right (in a BST a child node.right is never greater than node.val so its always safe to do this trick)
+  3. if sucessor is not immediate right branch of element, let successors parent.left = successor.right (in a BST a child node.right is never greater than node.val so its always safe to do this trick).
+Finally set successor.right = elements.right

 ### A cute trick about overflow